AndyStobirski/tabular-vis.js/README.md

 A web based application used to generate visualisations from data selected on tabular data from a webpage in order to minimise information overload and address the cognitive demand for making sense of data.

-## Requirements
+## Software Requirements

-This application was developed on MS Windows 10 using [Visual Studio Code](https://code.visualstudio.com/) and node.js
+This application was developed on MS Windows 10 using [Visual Studio Code](https://code.visualstudio.com/), [node.js](https://nodejs.org/en/), npm (installed with node.js) and yarn (installed used npm).

+### Installing yarn

+After the installation of node.js install yarn from the command prompt with the following command:

+> npm install --global yarn

 ## Install

-Clone this repository, and in the root directory run the following:
+Clone the [tabular-vis.js repository](https://github.com/AndyStobirski/tabular-vis.js.git), and in the root directory run the following:

 > npm i